signalfx/splunk-otel-java/docs/upgrading.md

 Users should verify the upgrade with each new version.

-## Best Practices
+## Best practices

-We recommend following these best practices in order to reduce upgrade risk:
+To reduce the risk of problems with an upgrade, do the following:

-* Read the release notes and changelog for each release.
-This should help you to determine when a given release has specific changes that are relevant to your software stack.
+* Read the release notes and changelog for each release, to help you determine when the release has changes that might affect your software stack.
+Give special consideration to specific mentions of libraries, frameworks, and tools that your software uses.
 * Never put untested code into production!
 This should be obvious, but you should first verify that a new build works in a staging or pre-production environment before promoting it to production.
 * Use canary instances.
 Let the canaries operate with the code before releasing the code to